MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/contact-card.md

     ```

 2. Determine whether you can display the contact card by calling the [ContactManager.IsShowContactCardSupported](/uwp/api/windows.applicationmodel.contacts.contactmanager.IsShowContactCardSupported) method.
 If it's not supported, display an error message.
-(This example assumes that you'll be showing the contact card in response to a click event .)
+(This example assumes that you'll be showing the contact card in response to a click event.)

     ```csharp
     // Contact and Contact Managers are existing classes private void OnUserClickShowContactCard(object sender, RoutedEventArgs e)